-A solution-driven pioneer in the emerging visual effects industry in the early 90’s, transitioning to engineering at Pixar in the early 2000’s.
-Consultant on numerous projects in the “many tens of millions” and “$100M+” budget range, he designed & built all all-new state of the art production studios (London & Vancouver) utilizing the most advanced distributed computing technologies employed in independent animation production for the time.
+Jonathan established himself as a solution-driven pioneer in the emerging visual effects industry before transitioning to engineering at Pixar in the early 2000’s, then serviing as a consultant on numerous projects “$30-$100M+” budget range.
+He designed & built two state of the art production studios (London & Vancouver) utilizing the most advanced distributed computing technologies employed in independent animation production for the time.

-He has managed development of custom production pipelines & architected custom software solutions on multiple $100million + productions.
-These include complex, physics based, CFD & particle applications, and GPU based visualization systems, many years before these tools became prevalent.
+Jonathan has managed development of custom production pipelines & architected custom software solutions on multiple $100m+ productions, including GPU based visualization systems, many years before these tools became prevalent.

 Beginning in 2005, Jonathan worked to pioneer the application of big data and analytics in production processes, introducing real time accountability to highly elastic creative environments, as well as advocating the use of GPU based solutions in a number of production applications.

 Dr Jack Poulson is a computational scientist with expertise ranging from scientific computing to recommendation systems, natural language processing, and GIS.